IngoHHacks/HTCCL/README.md

 ## Getting Started

 ### Installation
-Currently, the only way to install the HTCCL is to install it manually through the GitHub releases.
-You can find the latest release [here](https://github.com/IngoHHacks/HTCCL/releases/latest).
-The release bundles BepInEx, so you don't need to install it separately.

-1. Download the latest release from the link above.
-2. Extract the contents of the zip file to the game's root directory (where the game's .exe is located).
-3. Run the game.

-### Installing Other Mods
-To install other mods, simply extract the mod's contents to `BepInEx/plugins`.
-If the zip file contains a `plugins` folder, you only need to extract the contents of that folder to `BepInEx/plugins`.
-It's recommended to have a unique folder for each mod in `BepInEx/plugins` to keep things organized and prevent conflicts or overwrites.
+The currently recommended way to install mods is through r2modman.
+Since Hard Time III hasn't yet been added to the mod manager, you will need to use a custom build.
+You can find the custom build [here](https://ingoh.net/r2mm-ht.zip).
+Just extract the zip file and run the executable.
+You can then install HTCCL and other mods through the mod manager, and they will be automatically loaded when you start the game through the mod manager by selecting the "Run Modded" option.

 ## Documentation
 HTCCL is a fork of [WECCL](https://github.com/IngoHHacks/WECCL).
 Most of the features are the same, but there are some differences.
 The documentation for WECCL can be found [here](https://ingoh.net/weccl/docs/).
 Once HTCCL is more stable, it will have its own documentation.